python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_8a_turtle_and_functions.md

 We've seen how to pass data **into** a function.
 What if you want to get data **out** of a function?

 We'll demonstrate this by rebuilding the `distance` function.
-Let's start with an example:
+Let's start with an example of how `distance` works:

 ```python3
 x_now, y_now = turtle.pos()